nordic-institute/X-Road/doc/Protocols/pr-mserv_x-road_protocol_for_management_services.md

 * *authCertDeletion* – removing an authentication certificate from the security server.

-The management services are implemented as standard X-Road services (see [[PR-MESS]](#pr-mess) for detailed description of the protocol) that are offered by the X-Road governing authority.
+The management services are implemented as standard X-Road services (see \[[PR-MESS](#Ref_PR-MESS)\] for detailed description of the protocol) that are offered by the X-Road governing authority.
 The exception is the *authCertReg* service that, for technical reasons, is implemented as HTTPS POST (see below for details).

 This protocol builds on existing transport and message encoding mechanisms.
 Therefore, this specification does not cover the technical details and error conditions related to making HTTPS requests together with processing MIME-encoded messages.
 These concerns are discussed in detail in their respective standards.